 The Renewable Energy and Rural Electricity Access Project (REAP) helped the Government of Mongolia complete its National 100,000 Solar Ger Electrification Program, which provided over half a million nomadic herders with access to electricity through portable solar home systems.
 The project also helped fund improvements in soum (district) electrification, including rehabilitating mini-grids and installing renewable energy technology hybrid systems to power them.

 In 2006, the Index-Based Livestock Insurance Project was launched initially in four aimags (provinces).
 In 2010, when another dzud hit Mongolia, it was expanded to cover all 21 aimags.
 This was the first time such a system was implemented in the world.
 The project introduced a new insurance scheme where payments are based on the total number of livestock lost by species and soum (district) rather than on households’ actual, individual losses.
 Since the program started, insurance policies have become more and more popular among herders.
 Every year there is an increase in the number of policies bought.
 After the project closed in 2015, the Government continued to support index-based livestock insurance.
 The 2016-2017 sale season was the highest on record.

-· The government improved the policy and regulatory environment and promoted investments in ICT in rural areas, which ensured the continued additional annual investment in the ICT sector of the country – annual investment increased from $37.6 million in 2005 to $395 million in 2013.
+The government also improved the policy and regulatory environment and promoted investments in ICT in rural areas, which ensured continued additional annual investment in the ICT sector of the country – annual investment increased from $37.6 million in 2005 to $395 million in 2013.
 A mechanism has been established to collect resources into a fund to finance universal access to telecommunication and Internet services.

 Last Updated: Apr 11, 2017